dit1091/Employee-Management-System/README.md

 # Employee-Management-System
-This application is a solution for managing a company's employee data using node, inquirer, and MySQL.
+This application is a solution for managing a company's employee database using node, inquirer, and MySQL.
 It is a command-line interface (CLI) that allows a business owner to view, add, update, and remove data regarding departments, roles, employees.

 ## Table of Contents
 * [Installation](#installation)